feliperost/connections/README.md

 ## Connections
 This is a study project trying to recreate the NY Times game "Connections".
-Play the original: https://www.nytimes.com/games/connections
+[Play the original.](https://www.nytimes.com/games/connections)

 ## How to play
 - There are 16 words displayed and scrambled.
 The challenge is to figure out the connecting theme between a group of words.